noradno/portfolio/README.md

 ### PTA report Agreement totals

 Purpose: The report is used for frame agreement information on title, partner and period.
-We include all agreements signed after the year 2000 to include all agreements with disbursement this current year and onwards, as the year criteria in Agreement reports is not filtered on disbursement.
+We include all agreements signed after the year 2000 to include all agreements with disbursement this current year and onward, as the year criteria in Agreement reports is not filtered on disbursement.

 1. Open PTA
 2. Select Reports -\> Agreement totals